Copywriting – Persuasive Format

 If we start to see better approaches to present our argument, we would use them in ongoing collateral—but we would also go back and edit the original Persuasive Document since this will be used by everyone else on an ongoing basis as they create additional collateral.

-Following is additional information about each of the steps:
+Following is additional information about each of the steps (it uses CodeWarrior development tool as an example):

 Attract favorable interest from the audience and direct their attention toward the main ideas in the presentation.
 Examples include the following: